 More than 320 guests were served an incredible four-course lunch at the event, with the chefs pulling out all stops to create a dish of their choice.

 The first course was created by Eilish, who served dry aged snapper, last season’s birch fermented tomatoes and preserved lemon.
 Troy’s dish was the second course, a stunning nduja with peas and black olive.
 The third course created by George was a delicious roast and braised lamb with garlic and Jerusalem artichoke; and dessert was Thomas’s mouth-watering milk parfait, macadamia, honey and thyme.

-HCA Chairman Gus Maher said the spring seasonal lunch was always a highly-anticipated event.
+HCA Chairman Gus Maher said the standard of the Food Fight was ‘incredible’.

 ‘The quality of the food presented by each of the chefs was impressive,’ he said.

 ‘What’s extra special about this event is that it not only gives chefs a forum to showcase their talents, but the Food Fight auction we hold on the day also raises money for our range of scholarships.
 The Brett Graham Scholarship is one of those, providing a young chef the opportunity to work with Brett Graham at The Ledbury – an incredible experience shared by each of today’s chefs.’

 ‘Once again, we were overwhelmed by the generosity of members and guests at the event which will change the course of an aspiring chef’s career by giving them the opportunity of a lifetime.

 Another winner on the day was renowned Hunter Valley restaurateur Andrew Wright of The Cellar Restaurant and The Wood Restaurant.
 Andrew is a passionate advocate for the Hunter culinary industry and was one of the co-founders of the Association.
 He was recognised and awarded with the highest honour of Outstanding Contribution by an Individual.